*This post may contain affiliate links. Please see my disclosure for more details!*

 I always use the biggest saucepan I own because I like to mix everything in the same pan to make it easier, and less washing up!
 You add the unsalted butter and marshmallows to the pan, and heat on a low-medium heat until the mixture is smooth and lovely.

-I use white marshmallows so the colour stays light, but you can use anything.
+I use white marshmallows so the colour stays ‘white’, and I tend to use mini marshmallows as they are quicker at melting.
+Really though, you can use mini or large, and a mixture of pink and white, but obviously the colour will change slightly.
 The marshmallows can look a little weird when they are melting too, but you will know when it is done – the mixture because smooth and looks utterly yummy.

-I then topped these with melted white chocolate, as it just looks good and tastes nice!
+As this is a no-bake treat, and quick to make, I decorate with the topping straight away and set it all in the fridge after.
+I topped these with melted white chocolate, as it just looks good and tastes nice, and some extra mini eggs as decoration!
 But yes.. a warning here… these are very sweet.
 Its marshmallows and chocolate basically so it will be sweet.

 These are the best bake to make during the easter holidays, with your kids, or if you just want an iconic bake from you past.
 I hope you all love the recipe!!
 Enjoy! x